wenfengzhuo/wenfengzhuo-v3.github.io/_posts/System Design - 2.md

 **Functional Requirements**

 These requirements describe the functionalities the system provide.
 In the URL shortening system, the requirements are: shorten a given URL and store it, retrieve original URL given a shortened URL; In the distributed caching system, the requirements are: store a piece of data associated with a key, retrieve the data with given key.
 When designing these systems, you have to make sure the system will `correctly` satisfy these requirements.
-Correct implementation is the key.
-Sometimes
+Correct implementation is the key, which requires you to:
+* Understand the problem you are solving deeply
+*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODA4MjQzMDQ3LC0xMTY5MDg1NjkwLDg2OD
+eyJoaXN0b3J5IjpbMjUwODA5MzU4LC0xMTY5MDg1NjkwLDg2OD
 k4MDU5MywxMTkyNjMyMDU0LDcxODI1ODg3MiwtMzAwNzgzNzkx
 LDE4OTQyODcyNSwxMzAzNDM5NDI5LC05NjAwNzMzMzIsLTYyMj
 c4NTgyMiwyMDUzNjY5NDI5LDUxNjcyNzYwNSwtNDQ3NTAwMjEy